martinmogusu/django-daraja/docs/pages/quick_start.rst

         # Production passkey is sent via email once you go live

         MPESA_PASSKEY=mpesa_passkey

+        # Username for initiator (to be used in B2C, B2B, AccountBalance and TransactionStatusQuery Transactions)

+        MPESA_INITIATOR_USERNAME=initiator_username

+        # Plaintext password for initiator (to be used in B2C, B2B, AccountBalance and TransactionStatusQuery Transactions)

+        MPESA_INITIATOR_SECURITY_CREDENTIAL=initiator_security_credential

 Alternatively, in ``settings.py`` you can add the environment configuration as settings variables.